hazelcast/hazelcast/hazelcast-documentation/src/Query.md

 ### Paging Predicate (Order & Limit)

 Hazelcast provides paging for defined predicates.
 For this purpose, `PagingPredicate` class has been developed.
-You may want to get collection of keys, values or entries page by page, by filtering the them with predicates and giving the size of pages.
+You may want to get collection of keys, values or entries page by page, by filtering them with predicates and giving the size of pages.
 Also, you can sort the entries by specifying comparators.

 Below is a sample code where the `greaterEqual` predicate is used to get values from "students" map.
 This predicate puts a filter such that the objects with value of "age" is greater than or equal to 18 will be retrieved.
 Then, a `pagingPredicate` is constructed in which the page size is 5.
 So, there will be 5 objects in each page.